ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

 ##### Download, extract and copy workshop materials locally

-1. If not already in a sesssion, open a `PowerShell window`
+1. If not already in a session, open a `PowerShell window`

 1. Clone the GitHub repository to the root